 How does this understanding of “working programs” == “encoded domain knowledge” play out in practice?
 It appears every time the program needs to be updated!
 In order to update the program while making sure that it still works, the developer doing the update must know how the program is supposed to behave.
 Often the code is not enough so they need to reverse-engineer the thought process, look up documentation or ask the original author (who hopefully remembers and is still reachable).

 When programming, we want to capture knowledge in a way understandable for both the computer and humans, now and in the future.

 * First and foremost to avoid vital knowledge to be lost.
 As time passes people will stop remembering and the organization will change.
 Old team members will pursue other projects and new members will join.
 When knowledge is captured and accessible for later use the organization will become much more resilient.
 The “old guard” that understands the hidden depths of the application is simply not needed (at least not for that reason).
 One thing is for certain; People won’t stay forever.

 * If we make the computer understand the domain knowledge, we ensure that the knowledge we do have is enforced (“All cars should have four wheels”).
-The scope of most projects are too large to keep in a human working memory at once, requiring assistance from the computer.
+The scope of most projects is too large to keep in human working memory at once, requiring assistance from the computer.

 * Knowledge of who can access what is extra important to enforce using the computer.
 We don’t want security risks where the application could leak information.

 * Easy-to-access and explicit knowledge of how the system works makes onboarding new team members much easier.

 * Make it clear what the organization knows and what it does not know.
 This can be vital for important business (and technical) decisions.